Caoimhghin Ó

 widely from Irish history, history of art, Gaeilge, philosophy, world cinema,

-photography, Asian cuisine, travel, walking, swimming, listening to Irish
+photography, Asian cuisine, travel, walking, kayaking, swimming, listening to Irish

 researching Ó Croidheáin family history.